CAMEL: Confidence-Gated Reflection for Reward Modeling¶

 Background & Motivation¶

-Key Insight: The authors observe that when the prompt asks the model to choose between A/B, the log-probability margin at the verdict token (\(c(x) = |\log P(A|x) - \log P(B|x)|\)) naturally captures the model's "certainty."
-Statistics on Skywork-80K with Qwen3-14B show that higher confidence samples have higher prediction accuracy (monotonically increasing), and errors are almost entirely concentrated in low-margin regions.
+Key Insight: The authors observe that when a prompt requires a model to choose between A and B, the log-probability margin at the verdict token (\(c(x) = |\log P(A|x) - \log P(B|x)|\)) naturally characterizes the model's certainty.
+Statistics on Skywork-80K using Qwen3-14B reveal that samples with higher confidence have higher prediction accuracy (monotonically increasing), and incorrect samples are concentrated almost entirely in low-margin regions.

 Method¶